 The next level, Faira One, charges a 1% listing agent's commission in addition to the 0.5% platform fee (and the fee you'd pay the buyer's agent).
 This package offers the services of the "Free" tier, plus a complimentary home inspection and a dedicated real estate agent.

-Faira One offers savings of up to 20-30% compared to selling with a traditional real estate agent, but the fees are fairly middle-of-the-pack compared to other discount brokers.
-You can likely find comparable savings — and fewer tradeoffs — elsewhere.
+Faira One offers savings of up to 20-30% compared with selling with a traditional real estate agent, but the fees are fairly middle-of-the-pack compared with other discount brokers.
+You can likely find comparable savings — and fewer trade-offs — elsewhere.

 Buyer's agent commission

 Faira Premium combines all of the services of Free and One with upgraded photo options, a home warranty (which transfers to the buyer), and an in-home agent consultation.

 Altogether, Faira Premium costs 6.5% of your home's sale price, which is 0.5-1% MORE than you'd expect to pay to sell your home with a traditional real estate agent.
 For a $500,000 home, Faira Premium would cost roughly $5,000 more than selling the conventional way.

 It's important to note that Faira Premium is available only in markets where there are Faira agents — in particular, around Seattle and Tacoma, WA, as well as the Bellevue/Eastside area.

 $3,000 or 1%